-3.4 A firm can also apply for a non-core large exposures group trading book exemption.
-The calculation of how much trading book exposures are exempt depends on whether the firm has a core UK group permission and the size of non-trading book exposures of the firm (or the firm and its core UK group) to the non-core large exposures group.
-The PRA rules provide for the calculation of this exemption as follows:

-- If a firm does not have a core UK group permission, its trading book exposure allocation (amount of trading book exposures it can exempt under the non-core large exposures group trading book exemption) is the difference between the size of the firm's eligible capital and the amount of non-trading book exposures it has to the members of the non-core large exposures group. - If a firm has a core UK group permission, its trading book exposure allocation is the product of: - (i) its proportion of the core UK group's trading book exposures to the non-core large exposures group; and - (ii) the difference between the core UK group's total eligible capital and the core UK group's total non-trading book exposures to the non-core large exposures group.

-3.5 Any trading book exposures of a firm to its non-core large exposures group above the firm's trading book exposure allocation will be subject to the CRR large exposures regime (Part Four).
-This includes the ability to have trading book exposures that exceed the 25% limit provided the conditions in CRR Article 395 are met, including the additional own funds requirement in CRR Article 395(5)(b).

-3.6 In addition to outlining how to calculate the size of the trading book exemption at any point in time, the PRA rules also specify that firms must allocate exposures to its trading book exposure allocation in order of ascending risk requirements.
+- 3.4 A firm can also apply for a non-core large exposures group trading book exemption.
+The amount of trading book exposures that may be exempted will depend on a firm's trading book exposure allocation as defined in the PRA rules. - 3.5 Any trading book exposures of a firm to its non-core large exposures group above the firm's trading book exposure allocation must be considered together with total exposures incurred by a firm to members of its group that are not included in a Core UK Group (CUG) permission, an NCLEG non-trading permission or an NCLEG trading book permission, and will be subject to the CRR large exposures regime (Part Four).
+This includes the ability to have trading book exposures that exceed the limits laid down in CRR Article 395 provided the conditions in this article are met, including the additional own funds requirement in CRR Article 395(5)(b). - 3.6 In addition to outlining how to calculate the size of the trading book exemption at any point in time, the PRA rules also specify that firms must allocate exposures to its trading book exposure allocation in order of ascending risk requirements.
 Therefore, a firm should first allocate the trading book exposures with the lowest risk requirements to its trading book exposure allocation.
-Once no further trading book exposures can be allocated within the firm's trading book exposures are subject to the CRR large exposure regime.

-3.7 The PRA has judged that this approach represents the most appropriate way to retain our current intra-group large exposures policy under the CRR.
+Once no further trading book exposures can be allocated within the firm's trading book exposure allocation, any remaining trading book exposures are subject to the CRR large exposures regime. - 3.7 The PRA has judged that this approach represents the most appropriate way to retain our current intra-group large exposures policy under the CRR.
 Although there is a degree of additional complexity in calculating the amount of intra-group exposures that can be exempted under our rules the PRA judges that the policy outcome will be broadly similar to that under the current regime.
 The impact of this approach on the total own funds requirement for excess intra-group trading book exposures will depend on specific firm circumstances.